sait-wbdv/course-outlines/cpnt260/README.md

     - Use Flexbox and CSS Grid to create responsive designs without media queries.

 9. Use CSS to modify the appearance of images and modify the backgrounds of elements.
-    - Use float to position test around images.
+    - Use float to position text around images.
     - Create a responsive image galleries with Flexbox and CSS Grid.
     - Use CSS to add decorative images to a web page.
     - Apply background colours and gradients to elements.